What Is Scleroderma?

 - Esophageal dysfunction.
 This is when your esophagus doesn’t work the way it should.

 - Sclerodactyly.
-This is when your skin becomes thin and shiny.
+This is a thickening of the skin.
 It usually causes problems with moving your fingers and toes.

 - Telangiectasia.
 This is when small blood vessels grow near the surface of your skin.